 Copies of letters from George Francis Cochran.
 The photocopies are filed chronologically.

 Writings by, and miscellaneous collected papers of, John A. Livingstone.
 The writings include numerous newspaper articles, law journal articles, book reviews, texts of radio addresses, and other public addresses.
 The collection of miscellaneous items includes materials relating to the many organizational affiliations and memberships Livingstone held, some financial records, papers from events attended, and a number of newspaper clippings following Livingstone's death in 1937.

 Writings representing the broad spectrum of topics Livingstone was interested in and addressed during his career as both a lawyer and a newspaper writer.
 His articles and speeches range from very specific subjects in law, politics, and history to rather diverse biographies and book reviews in areas outside his fields of expertise.
 Some materials contained in this collection are Livingstone's original drafts or reading copies, while other examples are published versions.

 Materials including papers from a committee on which Livingstone served relating to justices of the peace in North Carolina; materials relating to the dedication of the North Carolina memorial at Gettysburg, Pennsylvania, 1929; programs and other press items from presidential inaugurations in 1925 and 1929.
-Also included are newspaper clippings after Livingstone's death on 26 May 1937.
+Also included are scattered financial records and newspaper clippings after Livingstone's death on 26 May 1937.
 Livingstone's memberships and affiliations are also documented.

-Four photographs (and one half-tone) of John A. Livingstone, likely made to be used in publications.
+Four photographs and one half-tone picture of John A. Livingstone, likely made to be used in publications.